-In ancient times, Vignacourt was totally wooded.
+In ancient times, Vignacourt was completely wooded.
 The Celtic forest extended from Paris to Belgium.
-Deforestation has began with the exploitation of this fertile land.
+Deforestation began with the exploitation of this fertile land.

-A long time ago, the forest was occupied frequently, wood was used for construction, firewood and for making furniture, but it also served for animals feed.
-In addition, people came also regularly to garvest fruits and berries.
+There was a significant human activity for our ancestors, the wood was used for construction, firewood and for making furniture, but it also served for animals feed.
+In addition, people came also regularly harvest fruits and berries.

 There are two main types of trees in northern France: conifers and broad-leaved, and several species: ash, beech, cherry, sycamore and poplar whose Picardy is the first producing region.